bradyhouse/house/fiddles/node/fiddle-0030-foxbitApiSocket/README.md

 ### Description

 Fiddle exploring how to subscribe to the [Foxbit Exchange API Level1](https://docs.foxbit.com.br/EN/websocket_intro.html#subscribelevel1) endpoint via web socket.
-Each time a message is received, a file on the local file system is updated.
+Each time a message is received, a file on the local file system should be updated.

-### Procedure
+### Use Case<a name="use-case"></a>

 1. Install all dependencies `npm install`
 2. Startup the service `npm start`